Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 5. How to fix gaps around a window frame

 Not sure if you have a gap?
 Close your window on a piece of paper.
-If you can pull the paper out easily without it tearing, your seal is not tight enough.
+If you can pull the paper out easily without it tearing, your seal is not tight enough and the hinges may need replacing.

 6. How to fix a window that’s misted on the inside

-In addition to the supply of energy efficient new upvc, aluminium and timber windows and doors, we also provide a remedial repair and maintenance service, with dedicated technicians on the road throughout Hampshire, Dorset, Wiltshire and Surrey.
+In addition to supply, we provide a remedial repair and maintenance service with dedicated technicians on the road throughout Hampshire, Dorset, Wiltshire, and Surrey.

 📚 Related Guides